vinifmor/bauh/README.md

 - `--reset`: it cleans all configurations and cached data stored in the HOME directory.
 - `--logs`: it enables logs (for debugging purposes).
 - `--offline`: it assumes the internet connection is off.
+- `--suggestions`: it forces loading software suggestions after the initialization process.

 ##### Configuration file (**~/.config/bauh/config.yml**)